rawberg/ubuntu-server-gui/README.md

 - all test cases have been carefully worded to explain what each unit is responsible for

 ### Security
-Security issues will be treated with the highest priority.
-Please report any potential security concerns via the channels below and they will handled immediately!
+Security issues are treated with the highest priority.
+Please report any potential security concerns via the channels below and they be will handled immediately!

 ###### Links
 * [node-webkit security wiki page](https://github.com/rogerwang/node-webkit/wiki/Security)